 - Support and cover a tooth

-- Replace a misshapen tooth or dental implant
+- Replace a misshapen tooth or restore a dental implant

 - Correct a misaligned tooth